Maokai Build Guide by Teyso

 Spirit of the Spectral Wraith grants mana regeneration and spell vamp for sustain, CDR so you can spam your spells more, and bonus damage to neutral monsters to further increase your clear speed.

-Boots of Mobility are just one of your options... but I highly recommend this item at least until the laning phase ends, mainly because it will allow you to control more of the map; you will be able to gank for the laners more, and you will be able to run to a buff in the enemy jungle to smite-steal it.
+Mobility Boots are just one of your options... but I highly recommend this item at least until the laning phase ends, mainly because it will allow you to control more of the map; you will be able to gank for the laners more, and you will be able to run to a buff in the enemy jungle to smite-steal it.

-Glacial Shroud provides CDR to bring your spells off cool-down sooner, mana to help sustain you, and Armor to help reduce damage from jungle camps.
-(Get this or Sunfire Cape in the early game, not both)
+Iceborn Gauntlet provides CDR to bring your spells off cool-down sooner, mana to help sustain you, and Armor to help reduce damage from jungle camps.
+Get this if you did not buy Twin Shadows.

-Sunfire Cape This gives you health and armor to make you more durable, and a passive DoT to enemies around you that will help you clear neutral camps faster.
+Sunfire Aegis This gives you health and armor to make you more durable, and a passive DoT to enemies around you that will help you clear neutral camps faster.
 (Get this or Glacial Shroud in the early game, not both) Late game this will synergize with Abyssal Scepter's passive Magic-Resist-Reduction in team-fights.

-Enchantments & Replacement Boots:
+Enchantments Upgrades & Replacement Boots:

 Boots of Swiftness are great if the enemy has very little hard-CC, or if you want to be faster than other people.